benjann/dstat/README.md

 Main changes:

+    17feb2022 (version 1.3.4)
+    - dstat pw added (wrapper for dstat summarize to compute pairwise correlations and similar)
+    - informative error message is no displayed if factor variables are used in -dstat proportion- without option -nocategorical-

     14feb2022 (version 1.3.3)
     - additional statistics in dstat sum: -slope- or -b- (regression coefficient;
       may also be used to compute mean difference or risk difference),